-Tom Bateman and Lucy Briggs-Owen to Star in SHAKESPEARE IN LOVE Stage Adaptation, Beg.
-July 2 in London
+Tom Bateman and Lucy Briggs-Owen to Star in SHAKESPEARE IN LOVE Stage Adaptation, Begins Today

 SHAKESPEARE IN LOVE is coming to the stage and has found its leading players.

 According to the Daily Mail, Tom Bateman will star as William Shakespeare opposite Lucy Briggs-Owen as Viola de Lesseps in the upcoming West End adaptation by Lee Hall.
 Declan Donnellan directs.
-The production will begin performances on July 2 at the Noel Coward Theatre.
+The production will begin performances today, July 2, at the Noel Coward Theatre.

 Based on the Oscar-winning 1998 film, which starred Gwyneth Paltrow and Joseph Fiennes, the play "will not be a scene-by-scene replica of the movie" but "a double love story, focusing on the romance between Shakespeare and Viola, and also how theatre-obsessed Londoners were in the Elizabethan era."